bejjup/gvsu-cis350/docs/proposal-template.md

 Team members: Marcus, Chotan, Kai

 # Introduction
 The project idea that we have come up with is an application that will allow teachers to share their lesson plans.
-(Going to add more still here)
+We will ask the user to select what state they are in, and also what grade(s) they teach to be able to give them resources more specific to them easier, but will still make the entire collection available to them.
+We will hopefully have a few templates already but will have teachers create more and the collection will grow as the user interaction grows.
-(In 2-4 paragraphs, describe your project concept)
+We hope to get some input from current teachers in things they would be interested in seeing.
+As well as some current students that are going to be going into teaching so that it can benefit teachers no matter where they are in their careers.

 # Anticipated Technologies
 We will need our laptops, possibly go and use a PC to be able to handle all of the application if one of our laptops doesn't have enough processing power.
 We will install a Java IDE, as of right now it will be IntelliJ IDEA.